ethereum/guide/chapter1.md

 - `ethminer` A standalone miner.
 This can be used to check how fast you can mine and will mine for you in concert with `eth`, `geth` and `pyethereum`.
 - `ethconsole` A remote shell for `eth`.
 It connects to a running `eth` instance and gives the web3 Javascript console that can be used to administrate it, as well as mine, make transactions and inspect the blockchain.
 - `ethvm` The Ethereum virtual machine emulator.
 You can use this to run EVM code.
 - `solc` The Solidity compiler.
-You can use this to compile Solidity programms
+You can use this to compile Solidity programs
 - `sc` The Serpent compiler.
 - `lllc` The LLL compiler.
 - `rlp` An RLP serialisation/deserialisation tool.